-The very small nature of these UASs combined with the safe guards presented below, will allow for the safe operation greater than that envisioned by Congress for the FAA to establish and by exemption allow commercial operations of UASs to commence immediately.
-Also due to the size of UASs and the areas and altitudes they will operate approval of this exception presents no national security issues and absolutely minimal safety concerns which have been mitigated through our rigorous risk management process.
-Given the clear direction given in Section 333 of the Reform Act, the authority contained in the Federal Aviation Act, as amended, the strong equivalent level of enhanced safety, reduced emissions utilizing UASs verses traditional aircraft as well as the economic impact of greatly reducing the cost of aerial photography thereby benefiting the greater public's interest.
+Given the clear direction given in Section 333 of the Reform Act, the authority contained in the Federal Aviation Act, as amended, the strong equivalent level of enhanced safety, reduced emissions utilizing UAS verses traditional aircraft as well as the economic impact of greatly reducing the cost of aerial photography thereby benefiting the greater public's interest.
 Accordingly, the applicant requests that the FAA grant the requested exemption without delay.

-The following will be considered as the binding limitation on operations of Pattillo & Associates,
+The following will be considered as the binding limitation on operations of CTC:

-- 1. Flights will only occur in the day time hours, - 2.
-Flights will be operated in the line of sight of the operator (PIC) and Observer, (VSO) - 3.
-Flights will be terminated at any time weather and wind deteriorate to "unsafe for flight" by manufacturers recommendations, - 4.
-The UASs will weigh less that 55 lbs., - 5.
-Flights will be operated at 200 feet AGL or less. - 6.
-Crew will be at a minimum of operator(PIC) and an observer and/or camera operator(VSO), - 7.
-Operator and crew will remain in contact during the flight operation, - 8.
-The UASs operator will perform a check of the flight area and make certain of the safety of all persons in the area, - 9.
-Consent will be obtained from all persons with in the video capabilities of the units to further reduce the chance of violating anyone's privacy. - 10.
-All required FAA clearances, will be obtained and distances from airports strictly observed. - 11.
-All UASs will have the capability to return automatically to the operator in a safe manner with the auto return function checked and working. - 12.
-Flights will only operate in VFR conditions. - 13.
-UASs have a function on the control to tell operator the distance away from the operator and its battery power remaining. - 14.
-Flight team will communicate by voice and the use of two-way radio if the area is too big to hear voice from all team members. - 15.
-UASs will be used to video private outings and functions, boating, kayaking and sporting events from a safe distance. - 16.
-When operating over or near water the UASs will be equipped with flotation devices so that recovery can be made as to prevent lithium battery exposure to the water table.
+- 1. Flights will only occur in the day time hours - 2.
+Flights will be operated in the line of sight of the operator (PIC) and Observer (VSO) - 3.
+Flights will be terminated at any time weather and wind deteriorate to "unsafe for flight" by manufacturers recommendations - 4.
+The UAS will weigh less that 55 lbs.

+- 5. Flights will be operated at 200 feet AGL or less - 6.
+Crew will be at a minimum of operator(PIC) and an observer and/or camera operator(VSO) - 7.
+Operator and crew will remain in contact during the flight operation - 8.
+The UAS operator will perform a check of the flight area and make certain of the safety of all persons in the area - 9.
+Consent will be obtained from all persons with in the video capabilities of the units to further reduce the chance of violating anyone's privacy - 10.
+All required FAA clearances, will be obtained and distances from airports strictly observed - 11.
+All UASs will have the capability to return automatically to the operator in a safe manner with the auto return function checked and working - 12.
+When operated in conjunction with fishing vessels in the gulf, a chase boat will be assigned to operate the UASs at a safe distance from the main fishing boat - 13.
+Flights will only operate in VFR conditions - 14.
+UAS has a function on the control to tell the operator the distance away from the operator and its battery power remaining - 15.
+Flight team will communicate by voice and the use of two-way radio if the area is too big to hear voice from all team members - 16.
+UAS will be used for data collection for the AEC industry - 17.
+When operating over or near water the UAS will be equipped with flotation devices so that recovery can be made as to prevent lithium battery exposure to the water table